wp-plugins/wp-experiments-free/readme.txt

 1. Add multiple titles and see how many people view the article with that title.

 == Changelog ==

+= 4.7 =
+* Added setting to control which title search engines see

 = 4.6 =
 * Bug fixes